The Pros and Cons of Styled Shoots

 PRO #2: CRAFTING TARGETED NEW MATERIAL

-If you find that your portfolio and social media aren’t reflecting the type of aesthetic you want to be shooting yet, inspiration shoots can be a way to show off your skills.
+Do you find that your portfolio of film photos (and social media digital images) aren’t reflecting the type of aesthetic you want to be shooting yet?
+Inspiration shoots can be a way to show off your skills.
 You can use these styled shoots to propel your career towards your ideal target clients/jobs.